Size matters – especially when it comes to fisheries management.

 We are field testing the affordable, user-friendly camera and methodology in the Florida Keys, on REEF Survey Trips and during the Grouper Moon Project.
 Economically important species including large bodied groupers and snappers and hogfish as well as ecologically important species of parrotfish are being measured.
 Through the funding support of NOAA CRCP, the partnership between REEF, SAFMC’s Citizen Science Program, SECOORA, Scripps Oceanography, UCSD and Axiom Data Science will bring new data sources into stock and ecosystem assessment processes and increase communication to the dive community about fisheries management issues.

-Interested in participating on research dives in 2024 in the Florida Keys?
+Participate on research and SMILE workshop dives in 2025 in the Florida Keys

 Divers with an Advanced Open Water Certificate with a minimum of 50 dives are invited to join us in developing this important program.